You can also be on the leaderboard! Read the Module and appear for the Quiz.

 - It helps us by generating buy and sell signals.

-Indicators are used to form buy and sell signals in technical analysis is through crossovers and divergence.
+Indicators are used to identify buy and sell signals in technical analysis through crossovers and divergence.

 Indicators that are used in technical analysis provide an extremely useful source of additional information.
 These Indicators help identify momentum, trends, volatility and various other aspects in a security to aid the technical analysis of trends.
 It is important to note that while some traders use a single indicator solely for buy and sell signals, these are best used in conjunction with price movement, Chart Patterns and other Indicators.